Prof. Dr. David Franklin

 email: marion.forano (at) tum.de

 Clara Günter received her Master's degree in Biomedical Engineering from Chalmers University of Technology in 2019.
 Her master's thesis focussed on sensory feedback by electrical stimulation of peripheral nerves in amputees.
-She moved to TUM in March 2019 and is working on human motor learning, specifically related to different feedback modalities in the field of prosthetics.
+She moved to TUM in March 2019 and is working on human motor control, specifically related to different feedback modalities in grasping.

 After his studies of Sport and Performance (BSc) at the German Sport University in Cologne, Jonathan Orschiedt worked as the Head of Athletic Training & Rehabilitation in the Youth Academy of the 1.
 FC Kaiserslautern.
 After graduating with a Master’s degree in Sport and Exercise Science from TUM in 2019, he started his PhD at the Chair of Neuromuscular Diagnostics.
 His master’s thesis and his research interest focuses on the influence of the learning context on the control strategies of bimanual reaching movements.